1975 Sugar Bowl: Alabama

-appearance for Alabama in the Sugar Bowl, and their 29th bowl game.
+appearance for Alabama in the Sugar Bowl and their 29th bowl game.

-The Tide entered the Sugar Bowl as a thirteen-point favorite, but without a win in its last eight bowl games.
+The Tide entered the Sugar Bowl as a thirteen-point favorite but had not won in its last eight bowl games.

 Penn State

 Penn State completed the regular season with a record of 9–2.
-Their only defeats were a 17–9 loss to Ohio State in week three and a 15–14 loss to the North Carolina State in week ten.
+Their only defeats were a 17–9 loss to Ohio State in week three and a 15–14 loss to North Carolina State in week ten.
 On November 17, bowl officials announced that Penn State would face Alabama in the Sugar Bowl.
-The invitation for Penn State was controversial as Alabama's Bryant personally selected Penn State as their opponent instead of the Big Eight runner-up (#6 Nebraska), ranked higher than the Nittany Lions.
-Bryant was miffed that the Orange Bowl, which was committed to the Big Eight champion (#3 Oklahoma), had snubbed the Crimson Tide in favor of the Big Ten runner-up, #5 Michigan (the Big Ten (and Pac-8) allowed multiple bowl teams for the first time this season).
+The invitation to Penn State was controversial as Alabama's Bryant personally selected Penn State as their opponent instead of the Big Eight runner-up (#6 Nebraska), ranked higher than the Nittany Lions.
+Bryant was miffed that the Orange Bowl, which was committed to the Big Eight champion (#3 Oklahoma), had snubbed the Crimson Tide in favor of the Big Ten runner-up, #5 Michigan (the Big Ten (and Pac-8), allowed multiple bowl teams for the first time this season).
 In Bryant's view, this effectively killed Alabama's chances for a national championship.
-It was the second appearance for Penn State in the Sugar Bowl, and their fourteenth bowl game.
+It was the second appearance for Penn State in the Sugar Bowl and their fourteenth bowl game.

-Game summary
+Game Summary

 The game kicked off shortly after 6:30 p.m.
 CST on New Year's Eve, televised by ABC.

 After Penn State's Chris Bahr missed a 62-yard field goal, Alabama scored on a 25-yard Danny Ridgeway field goal.
 The second quarter was scoreless, and the Crimson Tide led 3–0 at halftime.